 For help, see Choosing a replication policy.

-If you choose a custom backup (SnapVault) policy, the labels associated with the policy must match the labels of the Snapshot copies on the source volume.
-For more information, see How backup policies work.
+If you choose a custom SnapVault policy, the labels associated with the policy must match the labels of the Snapshot copies on the source volume.
+For more information, see How SnapVault policies work.

 On the Schedule page, choose a one-time copy or a recurring schedule.